 The Illinois State Lottery was authorized in 1974.
 It gets revenues from ticket sales for games; agent fees; and interest on funds held.
-After paying prizes, agent commissions, and administrative costs, net receipts go to the Common School Fund.
+After the Lottery pays prizes, agent commissions, and administrative costs, net receipts go to the Common School Fund.
 Administered by Department of Revenue.
 (20 ILCS 1605/1 ff.)